hashgraph/did-sdk-js/README.md

 # did-sdk-js
 Support for the Hedera Hashgraph DID Method and Verifiable Credentials on the Hedera JavaScript/TypeScript SDK.

+This repository contains the Javascript SDK for managing [DID Documents][did-core] & [Verifiable Credentials][vc-data-model] registry using the Hedera Consensus Service.

 did-sdk-js based on [did-sdk-java](https://github.com/hashgraph/did-sdk-java), so both of them contain similar methods and classes.

 ## Overview